 The Source thus has both a sense of simultaneously being connected and not being connected.
-This seems to be an interesting contradiction to say the least.
+This is an interesting contradiction to say the least.
 It is one we address in a later article regarding Source.

 As mentioned, the Source caused the Architect to come into ‘existence.’
-Though he is the ‘creator’ of the Matrix, he is but an ‘image’ of the Source from which he emanated.
+Though he is the ‘creator’ of the Matrix, he is but an ‘image’ of the Source (the true ‘source’ of all that is in existence) from which he himself emanated.

 “I have since come to understand that the answer eluded me because it required a lesser mind, or perhaps a mind less bound by the parameters of perfection.
 Thus the answer was stumbled upon by another – an intuitive program initially created to investigate certain aspects of the human psyche.”…

-Comparing this to science, he is the point just before the “Big Bang” that contained everything in creation within it.
-What came before that point (the Source) eludes scientists.
+Comparing this to physical science, he is the point just before the “Big Bang” that contained everything in creation within it.
+What came before that point (the Source) eludes us.

 What occurred next was his attempt to create a world that was “in his own image.”
-He comes to partially understand the reality of a continued, worsening imperfection but lacks the means to truly correct it.
+He comes to partially understand the reality of a continued, worsening imperfection (the copy of a copy) but lacks the means to correct it.